 The elephant in the room.
 Not everyone has enough disposable income to easily cover the cost of an operation.
 Let alone the post-surgical costs that can range from time off work, to medication and physical therapy treatment plans.
 As much we want to do what’s best for our furry companions, sometimes we have to make hard choices.

-If the costs of proceeding with an operation would mean that you will not be able to provide the adequate ongoing care for your dog, then it may be advisable to look at other options for managing your dog’s condition.
+If the costs of proceeding with an operation would mean that you will not be able to provide the adequate ongoing care for your dog, then it may be advisable to look at conservative options for managing your dog’s hip dysplasia.

 Talk to your Vet so that you understand all of the options and the costs associated.
 While some may not be ideal, they can give your dog a very good chance of leading a comfortable life.